 Common families of damselfilies found in Birch-Wabasca include:

-Contrary to local First Nation knowledge and opinion, it was believed for many years that the Ronald Lake Wood bison herd was a derivative of the hybridized herds from Wood Buffalo National Park, rather than being an established free-roaming population prior to the introduction of Plains bison into the park.
+Contrary to local First Nation’s knowledge, wildlife managers believed for many years that the Ronald Lake wood bison herd was a derivative of the hybridized herds from Wood Buffalo National Park, rather than being an established free-roaming population prior to the introduction of Plains bison into the park.

 In 2018, research and genetic analysis confirmed that the Ronald Lake herd was indeed a distinct free-roaming population established prior to the park, in addition to being disease free.
 This confirmed status enabled the herd’s protection under Alberta’s Wildlife Act as a “Subject Animal”, protecting the herd from non-indigenous hunting, but still allowing for First Nations harvesting rights.

-Given its disease free status and its cultural and historical significance to local indigenous communities, the Ronald Lake herd has, and continues to be, the subject of significant conservation efforts in hopes to expand existing knowledge and better understand the ecology of this herd.
-With population estimates ranging anywhere from 80 to 225 individuals, the Ronald Lake herd has yet to receive a management plan, despite looming concerns around potential land-use impacts such as those that could incur with the proposed oilsands development, Frontier, by Teck.
+Given its disease-free status and its cultural and historical significance to local Indigenous communities, the Ronald Lake herd requires significant conservation efforts.
+With population estimates ranging anywhere from 80 to 225 individuals, the Ronald Lake herd has yet to receive a management plan, despite looming concerns around potential land-use impacts from mineral exploration and development.

-AWA continues to engage with government officials and indigenous stewards to advocate for a science-based management plan that will incorporate Traditional Knowledge, and conserve this herd as it is a vital part of Alberta’s wilderness, with thriving populations of Wood bison allowing the fulfilment of indigenous treaty rights and food security.
+AWA continues to engage with government officials and indigenous stewards to advocate for a science-based management plan that will incorporate Traditional Knowledge, and ensure thriving populations of wood bison to support Indigenous treaty rights and food security.

 Birch-Wabasca is the traditional territory of the Tallcree and Mikisew Cree First Nations.
-The Anishinabe Tallcree First Nation has a total of seven reserves to make up a total of 9,387 Ha encompassing a population of 1,044.
+The Anishinabe Tallcree First Nation has seven reserves covering a total of 9,387 Ha .
 The Mikisew Cree First Nation traditional lands range over most of the Athabasca Oil Sands deposits, with the center of their traditional lands being the Athabasca Delta.
-There are numerous burial and settlement sites for both First Nations that have been identified around Eaglesnest Lake, Sandy Lake, Big Island Lake, Gardner Lake.
+There are numerous burial and settlement sites for both First Nations that have been identified around Eaglesnest Lake, Sandy Lake, Big Island Lake, and Gardner Lake.

 Cumulative effects and Restoration